EdgeCaseResearch/darknet_ros/README.md

 The included Dockerfile will create a container that runs a ROS interface for darknet/Yolo using the following commands:

     cd <darknet_ros home>
-	docker build -t darknet_ros .
+    # Build the CPU-only docker image
+    bash build_image.sh cpu

+    # Or build the GPU docker image (The final arg must be the compute number for your Nvidia card.
+See the build_image.sh usage for examples)
+    bash build_image.sh gpu compute_61

+    # Change the docker image tag to suit the image you want to run
-	docker run --runtime=nvidia -it --net=host darknet_ros:latest
+	docker run --runtime=nvidia -it --net=host darknet_ros:<gpu|cpu>

-Make sure you adjust the value of `NVIDIA_COMPUTE` in the Dockerfile.

 By default the container will automatically start `roslaunch darknet_ros darknet_ros.launch`.
 This launches the classifier which listens on the topics specified in `darknet_ros/config/tut_yolo.yaml`.
 By default, the actionlib server listens on `/sut/check_for_objects`.